-All livestock must be trained to the Advantage Feeder system, as receiving the correct quantity of supplement feed can be critical to an animal's health, productivity, and profitability.
-Taking steps to train stock ensures they become familiar with the system quickly and minimises health risks.
+All livestock must be trained to the Advantage Feeders system as receiving the correct quantity of supplement feed can be critical to the health, productivity, and profitability of an animal.
+Taking steps to train stock ensures they become familiar with the system quickly and eliminating health risks.